Kate Carter - Chief Executive Officer

 Kay Spratt - Head of Curriculum and Standards

 After graduating with a BA Hons combined studies degree in English and Art, Kay gained a PGCE from Chichester Institute of HE and began teaching at Haymoor Middle School in 1998.
 Having been fortunate enough to secure a career that made her happy in a community that she is committed to, Kay has enjoyed a range of leadership roles across the full primary age range and up to Year 7.
-With a passionate belief in the role of education in developing lifelong learners and securing futures, the role of Trust Standards and Scrutiny Lead enables Kay to contribute to the achievement of the children across the TEACH Trust.
-Kay is Professional Tutor for Poole SCITT and a member of their curriculum, quality and development committee.
-These roles enable her to support the development of trainee teachers so that they are equipped to contribute to the future of the teaching profession.
+With a passionate belief in the role of education in developing lifelong learners and securing futures, the role of Trust Head of Curriculum and Standards enables Kay to contribute to the achievement of the children across the TEACH Trust.
+Alongside this role, in her capacity as Deputy Professional Coordinator for Poole SCITT, Kay is privileged to support the development of trainee teachers so that they are equipped to contribute to the future of the teaching profession.

 Natalie Brown - Head of Inclusion and SEND